 4120 Domicile or Residence Requirements

-A student who is domiciled in the school district and who otherwise qualifies for admission is entitled to be admitted without payment of tuition.
-Under certain circumstances specified by law, a student who resides in the school district and who otherwise qualifies for admission to its schools also is entitled to be admitted without payment of tuition.
+A student who is domiciled within the geographic area served by the school system, who is under age 21 (22 for students entitled to special education services), who has not completed the prescribed courses for high school graduation, and who otherwise qualifies for admission, is entitled to be admitted without payment of tuition.
+Under certain circumstances specified by law, a student who resides in the area served by the school system and who otherwise qualifies for admission to its schools also is entitled to be admitted without payment of tuition.
+In addition, students who are homeless or in foster care may be entitled to continue attending their school of origin without payment of tuition, regardless of a change in their domicile or residency status.

 Domicile and Residence Defined